|

 Read your parents’ health insurance policies and/or benefit handbooks.
 If your parents don’t have those, request them from the insurance company.

-Make sure you have the phone number for the insurance company’s customer service line handy, as well as several copies of any claim forms your parents might need.
+Make sure you have the phone number for the insurance company’s customer service line handy, as well as several copies of any claim forms your parents may need.

-"Many things have to be considered when you start to look at long-term care.
-You have to start thinking about it now and plan for it early," says Barb Stucki, a director with the National Council on Aging.
-"There have been so many blow-ups in the stock market where many people have lost everything in terms of their retirement.
-Overall today it is harder for retirees to make ends meet.
-Federal programs have copays or long waiting lists and the safety net is shrinking, while the cost of living is rising.
-The whole long-term care piece is part of that.
-It is the largest uncovered liability that seniors face."
+“Many things have to be considered when you start to look at long-term care.
+It helps to start thinking about it now and plan for it early,” says Dr. Barbara Stucki, a vice president with the National Council on Aging.
+“There have been blow-ups in the stock market where many people have lost a lot of their retirement savings.
+This makes it harder for retirees to make ends meet, especially as the cost of living is rising.
+Federal programs may have copays or long waiting lists, so the safety net is also shrinking.
+Long-term care is part of that retirement challenge.
+It is the largest uncovered liability that seniors face.”

-"Those that plan ahead have the greatest advantage, but keep in mind the cost of purchasing insurance increases as you get older.
-A simple example is that you can’t buy homeowners insurance once your house is on fire.
-You have to get in advance before there is a health care crisis.
-People are buying it in their 40s and 50s these days," Stucki says.
+Stucki urges people to plan well before long-term care needs become evident.
+“Those that plan ahead have the greatest advantage, since the cost of purchasing insurance increases as you get older.
+The fact is that you can’t buy homeowners insurance once your house is on fire.
+Similarly, you have to get long-term care coverage in advance before there is a health care crisis.
+Growing numbers of people are buying a policy in their 40s and 50s these days,” Stucki says.

-A 2006 survey by The National Council on Aging shows 67 percent of Americans believe the cost of long-term care is the greatest threat to their standard of living, while only 35 percent have done any planning for it.
-A 2007 Kaiser Family Foundation Health Poll revealed that few Americans have long-term care insurance.
-Two and 10 adults (21 percent) say they have a long-term care policy.
-The most commonly cited reason among those without a policy is cost, at 59 percent.
-About two in 10 say the primary reason why they don’t have long-term care insurance is they believe Medicare (23 percent of the people polled) or Medicaid (21 percent of the people polled) will cover the cost of care.
+A 2006 survey by the National Council on Aging shows 67 percent of Americans believe the cost of long-term care is the greatest threat to their standard of living, while only 35 percent have done any planning for it.
+A 2007 Kaiser Family Foundation health poll revealed that few Americans have long-term care insurance.
+Two out of 10 adults (21 percent) say they have a long-term care policy.
+The most commonly cited reason among those without a policy is cost (59 percent).
+About 20 percent say the primary reason they don’t have long-term care insurance is that they believe Medicare or Medicaid will cover the cost of care.

 Medicare is the national health insurance program for Americans age 65 and older, certain younger people with disabilities, and people with end-stage renal disease.